genesys/bold360-mobile-docs-ios/docs/chat-configuration/chat-settings.md

 {: .mt-8}
 ### Chat transcript request
-Each supported chat is being "recorded" while in progress, to allow passing its transcript, if requested, just before it ends or being escalated.
-Exp: Passing AI chat flow to a live agent, when AI chat is being escalated to a live or messaging chat.
+Each supported chat is being "recorded" while in progress, to allow passing its transcript, if requested, just before it ends or being escalated. e.g., Passing AI chat flow to a live agent, when AI chat is being escalated to a live or messaging chat.
 In order to change and control which chat scope can request the preceding chat records, use the following:
 ```kotlin
 val conversationSettings = ConversationSettings()
                            .enableChatLogRequest(Requesting_Scope, isEnabled)
 ```

-> Exp: In order to enable passing preceding bot chat records to the live agent:
+> e.g., In order to enable passing preceding bot chat records to the live agent:
 ```kotlin
 ConversationSettings().enableChatLogRequest(StatementScope.BoldScope, true)
 ```